 - Who is your Brand Targeting?

-What is the Psychographic & demographic profile of your consumer? (country / urban / gender / age / bias / interest / association / habits / behavior)
+Look at the Psychographic & demographic profile of your consumer (country / urban / gender / age / bias / interest / association / habits / behavior)

 What unique traits do your consumers possess?